 That registration does provide regulatory recognition, and at the time of writing, there is no publicly available SEBI enforcement order against the entity.

-However, registration is only one part of the bigger picture.
+However, for RA, registration is only one part of the bigger picture.
 Safety in financial services is not determined by a single line on a website footer.

 It depends on how policies are structured, how clearly disclosures are written, and how fairly investor rights are handled in practice.